-#1 It's necessary to record the Auxiliary meeting business.
-This does not mean you have to write everything word for word.
-The discussion of a motion is not usually required in the minutes, but the motion and outcome (carried or defeated) must be recorded.
+#1 It's necessary to record the Auxiliary meeting business, especially all motions.

+- This does not mean you have to write everything word-for-word.
+The discussion of a motion is not usually required in the minutes, - The motion and outcome (carried or defeated) must be recorded.
 You need to make clear what the motion is referring to.
 You can't just write: Motion by Mary 2nd by Joan to send \$50.
 You need to clarify the motion.
 Following a discussion on sending a donation to PAWS - Motion by Mary Smith 2nd by Joan Miller to send \$50.
 CARRIED